calaldees/teachingWorkshops/teacherTraining/_intreviews.md

         * half teaching computing focused - half general teaching focused
     * 5 min QA / chat

+We have a lot to fit in 45mins.
+Apologies in advance; I may move our discussions onwards to keep to time.

 ### Objectives
 * Ascertain
     * Subject Knowledge